2301 Introduction [R-08.2012]

 Unless otherwise clear from the context, the following definitions apply to proceedings under this part:

-Board means the Board of Patent Appeals and Interferences and includes:
+- Board means the Board of Patent Appeals and Interferences

 - (i) In an appeal or contested case, a panel of the Board.